Andrea-Bruno/fast-multiplication-algorithm/README.md

 To illustrate this concept, consider the analogy of automotive engineering.
 While a Formula 1 engine and a standard car engine may share similar materials and basic mechanical principles, the arrangement, precision, and advanced technologies employed in the former result in vastly superior performance.
 Likewise, the AI Accelerator project seeks to embed cutting-edge computational techniques into the "engine" of AI systems.

-The Fast Multiplication Algorithm can be viewed as one such enhancement—akin to the transition from carburetors to fuel injectors in engine design.
+The Fast Multiplication Algorithm can be viewed as one such enhancementâ€”akin to the transition from carburetors to fuel injectors in engine design.
 When paired with dedicated hardware, this algorithm represents a leap in computational efficiency, enabling faster and more energy-conscious processing.

-Historically, companies like NVIDIA have leveraged GPU architectures originally designed for gaming, which—by fortunate coincidence—proved highly effective for AI computation.
+Historically, companies like NVIDIA have leveraged GPU architectures originally designed for gaming, whichâ€”by fortunate coincidenceâ€”proved highly effective for AI computation.
 However, as both science and engineering demonstrate, general-purpose solutions are often outperformed by purpose-built technologies.
 This project embraces that principle, aiming to deliver targeted innovations that surpass conventional architectures in both raw performance and energy efficiency.

 While the Fast Multiplication Algorithm is a key innovation, it is not intended to be presented as a standalone solution capable of accelerating AI computation on its own.
 The true impact emerges when multiple aspects of AI processing are optimized through targeted, purpose-built technologies.
 When each computational layer is enhanced with dedicated solutions, the cumulative effect yields significant improvements in both energy efficiency and computational throughput.

 The AI Accelerator project already includes the design of additional algorithms and custom chip architectures aimed at accelerating AI workloads in other domains.
 These components will be published and disclosed progressively, forming part of a broader technical vision focused on high-performance, domain-specific computing for artificial intelligence.

-## Fast Multiplication Algorithm – README
+## Fast Multiplication Algorithm â€“ README

 ### Legal Notice and Copyright Protection

-All content described, referenced, or included in this document—including algorithmic concepts, implementation details, and the underlying intellectual framework—is protected under the exclusive copyright license authored by Andrea Bruno.
+All content described, referenced, or included in this documentâ€”including algorithmic concepts, implementation details, and the underlying intellectual frameworkâ€”is protected under the exclusive copyright license authored by Andrea Bruno.

 This license strictly prohibits any form of reproduction, modification, redistribution, or commercial use of the material without prior written consent.
 The publication of this project serves as demonstrative evidence of authorship and establishes a verifiable creation date, while preserving the author's right to pursue patent protection in relevant jurisdictions.